How to turn an idea into an app (even if you can’t code)

 2) Identify your target audience

 The best apps seek to solve a problem for their target audience and make themselves indispensable to users.
-It’s best to make the solution you offer as precise as possible.
+When it comes to app marketing, it’s crucial to make the solution you offer as precise as possible.
 To do that, you have to determine your future customer base and get to know them as much as you can.

 So spend some time discovering who your app will help.
 Is it for parents?
 Business owners?
 Is it targeted towards particular age groups?